Alexandre Hogue: Career

-Hogue's mother had a huge influence on his work; she taught him about “Mother Earth,” which became a key concept to most of his paintings, specifically Mother Earth Laid Bare in 1938.
+Hogue's mother had a huge influence on his work; she taught him about “Mother Earth,” which became a key concept to most of his paintings, specifically Mother Earth Laid Bare in 1936.
 Hogue connected the human body to the natural world, recalling his mother's words that “...conjured up visions of a great female figure under the ground everywhere- so I would tread easy on the ground."
 In addition, the effects that the Dust Bowl had on the land that Hogue had grown to love had a profound effect on his works.
 The loss of the grasslands in the Texas Panhandle influenced his ecocentric views that are displayed in his paintings.
 Hogue claimed that his artistic style was not influenced during his time in the museums of New York City.
 He has been quoted as saying that he did not do any painting during this time to avoid the inevitable shift in personal style that comes with the analysis of other works.
 Hogue also refused to be influenced by his companions Franklin Reaugh and Ernest Blumenschein.

 Hogue is associated with the Dallas Nine, a group that painted, drew, sculpted, and printed pieces influenced by the Southwestern United States.
 This idea was unique compared to the movement towards drawing from European traditions.
 In contrast with the Impressionist or Abstract art styles, the Dallas Nine created realistic pieces according to their surroundings in the Southwest.
-The other eight artists included in this movement were Jerry Bywaters, Thomas Stell, Harry Carnohan, Otis Dozier, William Lester, Everett Spruce, John Douglass, and Perry Nichols.
+The other eight artists included in this movement were Jerry Bywaters, Thomas Stell, Harry Carnohan, Otis Dozier, William Lester (artist), Everett Spruce, John Douglass (artist), and Perry Nichols.
 These artists and others worked together at the Dallas Artists League in 1932 and were featured in the Dallas Museum of Fine Arts.